lillallol/md-in-place/README.md

 -   After you have edited the markdown file, make sure you have saved it before using the program.

-## Motivation

-I was looking for a node module that manipulates markdown files by doing the following:

--   inject files into markdown in place without having to write an extra file that defines how the injections happen
--   automatic toc generation that gets injected in place for github flavoured markdown, that takes into account html and markdown headings even if they are from injected files
--   preserve injection regions in markdown after injections take place, so that I can re inject after I update something
--   delete everything that is inside injection regions, before injecting
--   throw error if there are relative links in the markdown file

-Since I could not find such a module in npmjs, I decided to create my own.

 ## Contributing

 I am open to suggestions/pull request to improve this program.